Anita Doron: Early life

 Doron was born in Transcarpathia, a region of the former USSR.
 Her family members were high altitude mountaineers and they often spent summers in the mountainous regions of Georgia and Armenia.
 On her TED personal profile, Doron discloses that her parents' ideologies influenced her own way of life early on.
-She states: "My mother rejected the official truth handed down by the government and my father refused the reality accepted by the middle class, leading me to seek and witness alternative truths from an early age."
-At age 15, Doron was almost "sold into marriage for 200 sheep in remote Uzbekistan."
-However, the deal fell through when her father realized he could not transport the sheep in his airplane.
+She states: "My mother rejected the official truth handed down by the government and my father refused the reality accepted by the middle class, leading me to seek and witness alternative truths from an early age".
+At age 15, Doron was almost "sold into marriage for 200 sheep in remote Uzbekistan".

 Before filmmaking, Doron's initial creative outlet was poetry.
 She wrote her first poem after a family trip to the Black Sea when she was five years old.
 Her short poem about the sea made a strong impression on her mother, which encouraged Doron to continue composing poetry.
 Doron joined a young poets' group led by a local author and her poems were published at local and regional levels.
-Doron became "one of the youngest published poets in the former USSR."
+Doron became "one of the youngest published poets in the former USSR".
 In an interview with TED Blog, Doron explains that one of her published poems was criticized because readers did not believe that a child composed it.
 She eventually stopped composing poems to focus on filmmaking.
 She told a reporter: "I don't write poetry anymore but, to me, filmmaking is poetry."